 Will I Be Personally Obligated For my Business’s Debt?

 The liquidation of a company does not automatically imply the director’s responsibility.
-The process of winding-up a company is similar to the process of having a person declared bankrupt.
-The ATO can issue a Director’s Penalty Notice at any time however, so it is best to act rapidly.
-For a free consultation, contact Bankruptcy Experts Darwin on 1300 795 575.
+The process of winding-up a business is similar to the process of having a person declared bankrupt.
+The ATO can issue a Director’s Penalty Notice at any time however, so it is best to act quickly.
+For a free consultation, contact Bankruptcy Experts on 1300 795 575.

 Do I Have any Options Prior to the Liquidators Seizing My Business?

 You do still have options.
 We can explain everything to you clearly during our free initial consultation, and work through the problem with you.
 Our team of professionals know all the ins and outs of bankruptcy law and will spare you huge amounts of stress.1300 795 575.